47 BWV 31 Der Himmel lacht! Die Erde jubilieret.

 There is no other chorus in the canon structured precisely in this way and, despite the suggestions made above that Bach may not have wished to present himself as too modern or innovative at this important festive time, nevertheless it is manifestly clear that he is perfectly happy to stretch and distort established structural conventions if it suits the requirements of the text.

 Much the same might be said of the following bass recitative.
 Like the two others in this cantata it is secco with no accompaniment other than the continuo, although clearly a number of ′colouring′ instruments were available.
-Bach, however, contrives to create from the two melodic lines he allows himself a complex and emotive operatic scena.
+Bach, however, contrives to create from the two melodic lines a complex and emotive operatic scena.
 There are almost a dozen different tempi within a mere thirty bars and a vigorous bass line (Bach presumably had his solo cellist in mind when he conceived it) underpinning alternating recitative and arioso writing.

 All this combines to produce a movement which, although unlikely to last for more than a couple of minutes in performance, provides a wealth of vivid expression.